johanwestling/git-going/README.md

 #### git branch *"new-branch-name"*
 Creates a branch.

+#### git branch -b *"new-branch-name"*
+Creates a branch & switches to it.

 #### git checkout *"branch-to-checkout"*
 Switch to a different branch.

 #### git branch -d *"branch-to-delete"*
 Delete a branch.
 Make sure you are not checked out on the branch to delete.

+### Commit & Push

+How you manage changed files and submit them to the server.

 #### git status
 Show changed files and what files has been marked for add.